Saskatchewan Principals’ Short Course

 Jennifer Wilde is the proud principal of Lawson Heights School in Saskatoon and a dedicated leader with a deep passion for supporting educators and building strong, collaborative teams.
 With a career rooted in both classroom experience and system leadership, Jennifer has served as a Coordinator of Early Learning as well as a Coordinator of Mathematics and Assessment with Saskatoon Public Schools.
 Formerly known as Jennifer Brokofsky, she brings a wealth of insight into the intersection of curriculum, pedagogy, and professional growth.

 Jennifer is especially passionate about the foundational importance of early learning and the critical role leaders play in empowering the educators who shape children’s earliest school experiences.
 In her current leadership role and throughout her career, she has championed a relational, strengths-based approach that nurtures teacher agency and fosters a sense of shared purpose.
+Outside of school, Jennifer is the proud mom of three children and is engaged to her best friend Jason.
+Her session will draw on both lived experience and leadership practice, offering heartfelt and practical guidance for aspiring and early career leaders supporting early years education. |

 This session supports early career and aspiring principals in developing foundational leadership practices that cultivate a strong learning culture.
 Rooted in the belief that leadership is a developmental journey, this session explores how mindful leadership—practiced with intention and reflection—can empower teachers, foster belonging, and steward school culture with confidence.